 For 2020, our theme is Mental Health, which covers two of our five prize categories.

 At Wellcome, we believe a radical new approach is needed to transform the science of mental health.
 And with the prize this year we want to transform public perceptions too.
-We are particularly interested in how we visually address the issue of people living with or recovering from mental health problems.
+We're looking for photographs that present refreshing, genuine insights into mental health and mental health problems, and avoid stereotypes and cliché.

 We are still keen to receive photographs exploring other global health issues that may not relate directly to mental health, in the Social Perspectives, Medicine in Focus and Hidden Worlds categories.